laurencelundblade/QCBOR/README.md

 ## Spiffy Decode

 In mid-2020 a large addition makes the decoder more powerful and easy to use.
 Backwards compatibility with the previous API is retained as the new decoding features layer on top of it.

-The first noticable addition are functions to Get particular data types.
-These are an alternative built on top of GetNext that does the type checking and in some cases sophisticated type conversion.
+The first noticable addition are functions to get particular data types.
+These are an alternative to and built on top of GetNext that does the type checking and in some cases sophisticated type conversion.
 They track an error state internally so the caller doesn't need.
 They also handle the CBOR tagged data types thoroughly and properly.

-In line with all the new Get functions for non-aggregate types there are new Enter functions for aggregate types.
-When an array or map is expected, Enter is called to descend into them.
-When a map is Entered it can be searched by label.
+In line with all the new get functions for non-aggregate types there are new functions for aggregate types.
+When a map is expected, QCBORDecode_EnterMap() can be called to descend into it.
+When a map is entered it can be searched by label.
 Duplicate detection of map items is performed.
+There is a similar facility for arrays and byte-string wrapped CBOR.

 An outcome of all this is that now the decoding implementation of some data can look very similar to the encoding of some data and is generally easier to implement.

-     Example...

-The handling of byte-string wrapped CBOR like the COSE payload and tag 24 is improved.

-If decoding of more than one protocol is implemented then more of the CBOR-related code is reused.
-For example map searching and duplicate detection is reused.
-This may reduce object code size.
+Following is an example of first encoding a map with three items and then decoding it.

+     /* Encode */
+     QCBOREncode_Init(&EncodeCtx, Buffer);
+     QCBOREncode_OpenMap(&EncodeCtx);
+     QCBOREncode_AddTextToMap(&EncodeCtx, "Manufacturer", pE->Manufacturer);
+     QCBOREncode_AddInt64ToMap(&EncodeCtx, "Displacement", pE->uDisplacement);
+     QCBOREncode_AddInt64ToMap(&EncodeCtx, "Horsepower", pE->uHorsePower);
+     QCBOREncode_CloseMap(&EncodeCtx);
+     uErr = QCBOREncode_Finish(&EncodeCtx, &EncodedEngine);

+     /* Decode */
+     QCBORDecode_Init(&DecodeCtx, EncodedEngine, QCBOR_DECODE_MODE_NORMAL);
+     QCBORDecode_EnterMap(&DecodeCtx);
+     QCBORDecode_GetTextStringInMapSZ(&DecodeCtx, "Manufacturer", &(pE->Manufacturer));
+     QCBORDecode_GetInt64InMapSZ(&DecodeCtx, "Displacement", &(pE->uDisplacement));
+     QCBORDecode_GetInt64InMapSZ(&DecodeCtx, "Horsepower", &(pE->uHorsePower));
+     QCBORDecode_ExitMap(&DecodeCtx);
+     uErr = QCBORDecode_Finish(&DecodeCtx);

+The Spiffy Decode version of QCBOR also handles CBOR tags in a simpler and more thorough way.

+The spiffy decode functions will handle definite and indefinite length maps and arrays without the caller having to do anything.
+This includes mixed definite and indefinte maps and arrays.

 ## Floating Point Support